5 Important Tips You Need to Know About Pet Hydration

 Water is vital for life.
 In both humans and our pets, water helps regulate body temperature, supports cell function, keeps skin and joints healthy, aids in digestion, and cleanses the body of various toxins.

-Optimizing our pet’s daily water intake is critical to their well-being and longevity.
+Optimizing our pets’ daily water intake is critical to their well-being and longevity.

-1 – Many pets are what we call ‘sub clinically dehydrated’.
+1 – Many pets are what we call ‘sub-clinically dehydrated’.

-This means that there aren’t outward signs that tell us your pet is not getting enough water – but during times of stress, exertion, excessive heat/humidity, or illness signs of dehydration show up quicker.
+This means that there aren’t outward signs that tell us your pet is not getting enough water, but during times of stress, exertion, excessive heat/humidity, or illness, signs of dehydration show up quicker.
 This can exacerbate whatever signs are present because your pet wasn’t optimally hydrated in the first place.
-Signs of dehydration include lethargy, loss of appetite, excessive panting, dry and/or pale nose, and gums.
-If you notice any of these seek veterinary care!

 2 – The TYPE of water you choose to provide matters!

-While you can utilize distilled water these options have had minerals removed, which may not be ideal.
+While you can utilize distilled water, these options have had minerals removed, which may not be ideal.
 Various minerals and ions are important for many processes in the body and could lead to less than optimal hydration and nutrition.
-In fact, some research does indicate dogs experience potassium deficiencies and heart problems from long-term consumption of distilled water.
+In fact, some research does indicate that dogs experience potassium deficiencies and heart problems from long-term consumption of distilled water.

-Solution: Use regular tap water, filtered if possible.
+Use regular tap water, filtered if possible.
 You can also use filtered “bulk” water that comes in the 5-gallon water bottles.

 3 – Say NO to ‘alkaline’ water!